Quick Answer

 Not on its own.
 The booklet says reputation-risk references were removed as of March 20, 2025, but it still reflects a structured supervision framework.
 That change does not prove onboarding is easier now or explain any specific provider decision on your case.
 If delayed or declined, ask the provider what issue they can disclose and what next-step options are available.

 A practical way is to keep two tracks: one for legal or tax questions and one for provider account and product questions.
-This pack does not establish legal or tax outcomes or provider product rules, so one track cannot stand in for the other.
+The cited materials do not establish legal or tax outcomes or provider product rules, so one track cannot stand in for the other.
 Keep separate decision records for legal or tax advice and provider onboarding evidence, and require both to be complete before launch.

 Ethan covers payment processing, merchant accounts, and dispute-proof workflows that protect revenue without creating compliance risk.